fltwr/generative-image-dynamics/README.md

 Notes:

 * The real images and videos in this repo are from Wikimedia Commons.
-* The model that animates an image according to optical flow is modified from https://github.com/sniklaus/softmax-splatting.
-The latent diffusion model for motion synthesis is implemented using the diffusers library.
-Optical flow is estimated using https://github.com/pathak22/pyflow.
+* The model that generates video frames from the input image and generated motion is modified from the [implementation](https://github.com/sniklaus/softmax-splatting) of softmax splatting.
+The diffusion model for motion synthesis is implemented using the diffusers library.
+Optical flow is estimated using [pyflow](https://github.com/pathak22/pyflow).

 ## Generating optical flow from image